Introduction to Social Work Field Education

 - facilitate students’ developing coherent practice that assists individuals and promotes social change

-- implement an educational philosophy that promotes learning partnerships between students, field educators and staff of the faculty.
+- implement an educational philosophy that promotes learning partnerships between students, field educators and staff of the school.

-In collaborating with agencies, the faculty seeks to:
+In collaborating with agencies, the school seeks to:

 - develop continuing reciprocal relationships in order to facilitate student education, research, consultation and continuing professional development